sv-tools/conf/README.md

 ## Dependencies

 * The [spf13/cast](https://github.com/spf13/cast) has been added as dependency to avoid the code duplication.
-This library has only one dependency of [stretchr/testify](https://github.com/stretchr/testify).
 I will make a hard copy of it if the number of dependencies are increased.
-* The [stretchr/testify](https://github.com/stretchr/testify) is used for testing only.
+* The [stretchr/testify](https://github.com/stretchr/testify) is used in tests only.

 ## Addons